COMMUNITY CHIPPER PROGRAM

 If you have a Community Chipper Day scheduled for your area soon

 please see this document for the detailed requirements for your chipper

 - brush must be clean of metal, rock, or other debris that may damage equipment or pose a risk to operators (bulldozed or machine stacked piles cannot be processed);

 - individual piles should be no larger than one large pickup-truckload in size and no taller than 5′;

 - no material should be longer than 10 feet long or 6 inches in diameter;

-- piles should not include any metal, roots or stumps, poison oak, oleander, vines, spiny plants, roses, blackberry, broom or gorse (or other know invasive species), rakings or piles of needles, leave or grass, construction type wood or fence posts;
+- piles should not include any metal, roots or stumps, poison oak, oleander, vines, spiny plants, roses, blackberry, broom or gorse (or other known invasive species), rakings or piles of needles, leaves or grass, construction type wood or fence posts;

-- piles should be near the road or drive, accessible to the crew and not on a steep slope , with cut ends should face in the same direction, toward the road, all piles must be in locations readily accessible for a large chipper truck towing a chipper;
+- piles should be near the road or drive, accessible to the crew and not on a steep slope, cut ends should face in the same direction, toward the road, and all piles must be in locations readily accessible for a large chipper truck towing a chipper;

 - if possible, brush-cutting should occur within a few days of Chipper Days, for easier chipping and reduced fire risk from piles sitting out on roadsides;

 - crews should never be interrupted or distracted while working;

 - landowners may choose whether chips will be removed or left onsite (unless invasive species are detected in a chipper in which case all chipped material will need to be hauled away).

 If your pile does not comply with the above guidelines it will not be chipped and you will be responsible for disposing of the unchipped material.
 Residents are requested to document all hours spent and dollars expended during meetings, buying equipment, working around their homes, or paying others to clear defensible-space brush.
 Some of our grant funding requires a match donated by community members, making continued funding possible.
 Thanks for helping make Community Chipper Days possible and Mendocino County a safer place to live.